MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 	Number of iterations: 9

-## Next Steps: Deeper dive into R

-This section is a continuation of the introduction to R.

-### How to load more R Packages
+## Next Steps: how to load more packages

 An R *package* is a collection of R objects and documentation.
 The R objects may be functions, data sets, or a combination, and they are usually related in some way, although this is not an absolute requirement.
 The standard R distribution consists of the following packages: